-Prior to his release from the Detroit Lions, Arnold and his lawyer argued he would prefer to go without an ankle monitor due to daily team practices, but prosecutors have now filed a motion asking the judge to reconsider.
+Prior to his release from the Detroit Lions, Arnold and his lawyer argued he would prefer to go without an ankle monitor due to daily team practices, but prosecutors filed a motion asking the judge to reconsider.

 Arnold faces charges of kidnapping, three counts of armed robbery, and two counts of conspiracy.